 |---|---|

-Less Ideal for: Drivers seeking a maintenance-free, large-capacity catch can or those unwilling to inspect and drain the reservoir regularly should consider alternatives.
+Less Ideal for: Drivers seeking a hands-off, large-capacity system or those unwilling to source adapter fittings for nonstandard hose sizes should consider other options.

 4. Htostar Racing Thick-Shell Baffled Oil Catch Can Kit